clarks03/replay-parser-testing/README.md

 - Player username
 - Score information (score, max combo, 300s, etc.)
-- Exact time it was set (in UTC)
+- Exact time the score was set (in UTC)
 - Exact cursor positions and keypresses (including smoke)

 And more.

+(EDIT 12am March 13th): Replay viewer now creates a `Replay` object, allowing you to access a replay's attributes easier.
+You can also print the replay object, telling you all the information about the play.

+Also, the cursor visualization is now a method (`draw_cursor()`),

-As of right now, this program is not very user-friendly, but I'll be working to change that soon.
+~~As of right now, this program is not very user-friendly, but I'll be working to change that soon.~~

-The main functionality of this program right now is a real-time visualization of the user's cursor in a pygame window.
-Your mileage of this visualization may vary; the code is rendering frames to the screen up to every 60th of a second.
+~~The main functionality of this program right now is a real-time visualization of the user's cursor in a pygame window.
+Your mileage of this visualization may vary; the code is rendering frames to the screen up to every 60th of a second.~~

 ### Requirements